grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 Hemi listened closely.
 "OK, the contact is running on electric motor now.
 And I can tell by the pitch that it's definitely a small craft moving quickly... towards us."
 Hemi listened for a moment longer.
 "It is definitely the _Gnat_, I recognize it now."

 "Thank fuckin' hell," said Percy, "that was ridiculous Hemi.
 We've got to work out a better way of communicating with the _Gnat_ if we're going to keep working with that guy.
-We can't be pinging every tanker that goes over us hoping it's actually a tiny friendly submarine."
+We can't be pinging every tanker that goes over us hoping it's actually our tiny submarine friend."

 "I'll talk to Shakes about it when we get him on board," said Hemi.

+[//]: # (----- EDIT REVIEWED TO HERE -----)

 [//]: # (----- invisible character break)